Four students talking to each other

 • When market interest rates increase, you will pay more in interest.

 Federal student loans from the U.S. government have fixed interest rates.
-These rates are set each year by Congress.
+Congress sets these rates each year.
 Interest rates are the same for all borrowers and are good for the life of the loan, regardless of interest rate changes in the future.
-There are also federally-regulated caps on how much interest the government can charge on your federal student loans.
+There are also federally regulated caps on how much interest the government can charge on federal student loans.
+Interest rates for federal student loans as of November 2023 range from 5.50% to 8.05% depending on the type of loan.

 Current federal student loan interest rates and caps are: